openstack/openstack-ansible/doc/source/install-guide/configure-swift.rst

 modify the Object Storage configuration files to enable Object Storage usage.

-#. `the section called "Configure and mount storage
+#. `The section called "Configure and mount storage
    devices" <configure-swift-devices.html>`_

-#. `the section called "Configure an Object Storage
+#. `The section called "Configure an Object Storage
    deployment" <configure-swift-config.html>`_

 #.
 Optionally, allow all Identity users to use Object Storage by setting